Nutritionist (Dietitian)

 Nutritionist Specializations & Degree Types

-A licensed nutritionist typically holds a bachelor’s degree in dietetics (the study of the practical applications of nutrition) or a field such as nutritional science.
+A licensed nutritionist typically must hold a master’s degree in dietetics (the study of the practical applications of nutrition) or a field such as nutritional science.
 Related disciplines include clinical nutrition, foods and nutrition, and public health nutrition.
 These involve studies in biology, chemistry, nutrition, and psychology.
 Clinical internships are frequently part of nutrition program curriculums and require several hours of supervised training.

-Nutritionists with advanced degrees or specializations can position themselves to work in a specific area of the field, be an integral part of dietetic academic research, hold more leadership roles in healthcare, and possibly earn higher salaries.
+Nutritionists with advanced degrees or specializations can position themselves to work in a specific area of the field, be integral to dietetic academic research, hold more leadership roles in healthcare, and possibly earn higher salaries.

 The following is a list of specializations offered by the Commission on Dietetic Registration, a leading credentialing organization in the field of dietetics: